 Who Is Satoshi Nakamoto?

 When Satoshi had the basic foundation of the bitcoin client built, he transitioned the responsibilities to a group of early enthusiasts and withdrew back into the shadowy depths of anonymity.
-Nothing tangible has been heard since, although they’re widely regarded to still be alive and keeping a pulse on bitcoin developments.
+Nothing tangible has been heard since.

 The birth dates coupled with the insertion of a link buried within the genesis block to a London Times article entitled ‘Chancellor on Brink of Second Bailout for Banks’, make it clear Satoshi Nakamoto was politically motivated and displayed such through easter eggs hidden within their work.